 Warning: don’t read any further unless you promise that if you go, you won’t swim in the pool, attempt to climb the falls, pick any flowers or leave anything behind but respect.
 Okay?
 Then read on.

 The park ranger verified, and corrected, our access directions.
 You do take the Ross Maxwell Scenic Drive towards Santa Elena Canyon, turning off just before the Sam Nail Ranch pullout.
 “But your directions from here are wrong,” he said.
 “There used to be a road that took you to a parking area.
 But that’s closed.
 Now you have to park here and cross the road,” he said pointing to his map.
 “That lengthens the trail by 2.6 miles, making it a round trip of 6.6 miles.”
+We thanked him profusely.
+Turns out he’d spent a month out our way during the 2010 Winter Olympics in Vancouver.
+“We had the time of our life so I’m happy to reciprocate and help out Canadians all I can down here,” he said.

 The logic of obscuring this lush micro-oasis is obvious once you arrive.
 Tucked into a rugged crag, Cattail Falls is resplendent with its seeping water and rock-lined pool garlanded by maidenhair ferns and lemon-yellow Longspur columbines.
 Small and fragile, the space cannot accommodate more than a handful of people.
 Lucky for us, we were alone at Cattail Falls that morning, although we did encounter six other people who had gotten an earlier start and were on their way down the well-worn trail.